puzrin/reflow_micro/doc/calibration.md

 fine.

 These budget thermometers can drift by a couple of degrees.
-That's usually not a deal breaker, but if you prefer more accuracy, compare it with a known-good room thermometer and note the delta.
+That's usually not a deal-breaker, but if you prefer more accuracy, compare it with a known-good room thermometer and note the delta.
 The Xiaomi Mijia BT thermometer, for example, claims only 0.5°C error.